 The four-day trip was led by Communist Party chief Nguyen Phu Trong, Foreign Minister Pham Binh Minh, Defense Minister Phung Quang Thanh and Minister of Public Security Tran Dai Quang, the party said in a brief statement on its website.

 The Communist Party's Nhan Dan newspaper said in a front page editorial that Trong's visit "creates favorable conditions" to resolve problems between the countries, although it did not mention the territorial disputes in the South China Sea.

-Relations between the two communist neighbors plunged to the lowest point in years after China in May deployed a giant oil rig near the Paracels, also claimed by Vietnam.
+Relations between the communist neighbors plunged to its lowest point in years after China parked a giant oil right last May near the Paracel Islands, which are also claimed by Vietnam.

 The incident triggered a near breakdown in ties and sparked the risk of a naval standoff as well as widespread anti-China demonstrations in Vietnam that turned violent and left at least four Chinese nationals dead.

 After two months of drilling, China withdrew the billion-dollar rig last July but made clear it was doing so because it had completed its work, not because of the criticism of its actions.
 China's foreign ministry also cited the typhoon season as a reason for moving the rig.